 Broadmeadows is located in the South-East of Hume City in Melbourne, Victoria.
 Its surrounding suburbs are Jacana and Westmeadows to the West, Dallas to the North, Campbellfield to the East and Glenroy to the South.
 Broadmeadows is a major town centre within Hume City and consists of a mix of residential areas, retail precincts, and public services and facilities.

-As a suburb, Broadmeadows is more than 150 years old.
-During this time it has developed and grown from a farming community to a vibrant and growing suburb for housing and industry.
 The population in Broadmeadows is a diverse mix of cultures, incomes, religions, ethnicities and races, and has a mix of homeowners and public tenants.
 People chose to live in Broadmeadows due to the central convenience of work, schools, medical and health centres, public transport and shops.
 Banksia Gardens Community Services exists to serve the needs of this diverse range of local people.